NIT-Silchar-Org/efficacy-admin/README.md

 ## Getting Started

+CAUTION : PLEASE DO NOT TOUCH THE MASTER BRANCH UNLESS INSTRUCTED.
+PLEASE WORK ON THE BRANCH NAMED AFTER YOU.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: